kasparpalgi/merit-activa-nodejs/README.md

 # NodeJS app to fetch offers from Merit Activa API

 Code gets from `getoffers` API endpoint all the price offers.
 Parse the results and for each offer, extract the "CustomerId".
-For each "CustomerId", call the `getcustomers` endpoint to get the "Address" and "PhoneNo" of the customer.
-Add the "Address" and "PhoneNo" to the offer object in the parsed results.
+For each "CustomerId", call the `getcustomers` endpoint to get the "Address", "Email", "PhoneNo" and some other customer info to the the offer object in the parsed results.

 * Merit Activa API: https://api.merit.ee/connecting-robots/reference-manual/
 * `getoffers` API endpoint: https://api.merit.ee/connecting-robots/reference-manual/sales-offers/get-list-of-sales-offers/